lcoghill/phyloboost/README.md

 <a name="find-outliers"></a>
 ####**vi: <i>find-outliers</i>**

 Accepts a directory of alignment files.
-For each sequence in each alignment, calculate the taxonomic distance (number of steps between along the given taxonomy between all members of the alignment.
-It will then compare each value to the alignment mean, and flag any sequences that are more than a given threshold away.
-Useful for filtering out sequences of high genetic similarity, but low taxonomic similarity.
+For each sequence in each alignment, calculate the taxonomic distance (number of steps between two sequences along the given taxonomy).
+It will then compare each value to the alignment mean distance for the whole alignment, and flag any sequences that are more than a given threshold away.
+Useful for filtering out sequences of high genetic similarity, but low taxonomic similarity such as mislabeled sequences or sequences involivng highly conserved DNA.

 <a name="plot-sumstats"></a>
 ####**vii: <i>plot-sumstats</i>**